BritishGeologicalSurvey/etlhelper/README.md

 `parameters` can be passed to the SELECT query as before and the `commit_chunks`, `chunk_size` and `on_error` options can be set.

+A tuple of rows processed and failed is returned.

 ### Transform